snowplow/snowplow-javascript-tracker/api-docs/docs/browser-tracker/markdown/browser-tracker.emitterconfigurationbase.maxpostbytes.md

 ## EmitterConfigurationBase.maxPostBytes property

-The max size a POST request can be before the tracker will force send it
+The max size a POST request can be before the tracker will force send it Also dictates the max size of a POST request before a batch of events is split into multiple requests

 <b>Signature:</b>